clasen/ModelMix/README.md

-# 🧬 ModelMix: Integrate Multiple AI Language Models with Ease
+# 🧬 ModelMix: Unified API for Diverse AI Language Models

 **ModelMix** is a versatile module that enables seamless integration of various language models from different providers through a unified interface.
 With ModelMix, you can effortlessly manage and utilize multiple AI models while controlling parallel requests to avoid provider restrictions.